teaecetyrannis/pd-granola/README_EN.md

 1. grain
 	- **durat.**: controls grain duration (*ms* or *samps*)
-	- **rate**: controls frequency at which grains are triggered (*ms*, *samps* o **sync**) if **sync** is activated, grains will trigger only when the DAW or host is playing and the frequency/rythm will be determined by the ration between the numers to the right of *sync* in relation to the quarter note (example: 1/1 stands for a quarter note, 2/1 for a half note, 1/3 for an eighth note triplet) responding accurately to tempo changes
+	- **rate**: controls frequency at which grains are triggered (*ms*, *samps* o **sync**)
+	<br>if **sync** is activated, grains will trigger only when the DAW or host is playing and the frequency/rythm will be determined by the ration between the numers to the right
+    of *sync* in relation to the quarter note (example: 1/1 stands for a quarter note, 2/1 for a half note, 1/3 for an eighth note triplet) responding accurately to tempo changes
     <br>